Elon Musk, the world's richest man, is about to get a whole lot richer | NewsChannel 3-12

 Stock-based compensation accounted for a $1.7 billion hit to Tesla’s bottom line last year.
 The company doesn’t break out how much of that was Musk’s or how much was stock for its other 70,750 employees.

+But the same filing says that the company does not match employees’ contributions to its 401(k) plans, in cash or in company stock.

+When Musk was recently asked on Twitter about the lack of company match into 401(k) plans in the face of his own compensation package, he responded, “Everyone at Tesla receives stock.
+My comp is all stock/options, which I do not take off the table.
+That’s what you’re missing.”

-But Tesla did say that Musk got so many options, so much sooner than expected, that it caused the spike in stock-based compensation expense.
+Tesla said that Musk got so many options, so much sooner than expected, that it caused the spike in stock-based compensation expense.
 In 2019, stock-based compensation was about $900 million.

 Musk received no options in 2019, but some of that $900 million was an expense Tesla booked because it believed that Musk would receive options in early 2020.